Kyosfonica/docker-rclone/README.md

 Only if one task is executed in the container
 * `-e CRON_SCHEDULE` A custom cron schedule which will override the default value of: 0 * * * * (hourly) (Optional)
 * `-e COMMAND` A custom rclone command which will override the default value of: rclone copy --transfers=2 --checkers=8 --bwlimit=9M /data $DESTINATION:/$DESTINATION_SUBPATH (Optional)
-* `-e HEARTBEAT_URL` When starting the rclone cron job, report to a healthcheck API endpoint at a defined web URI (eg. WDT.io or Healthchecks.io)
+* `-e HEARTBEAT_URL` When starting the rclone cron job, report to a healthcheck API endpoint at a defined web URI (eg. Healthchecks.io)

 ## Command examples
 ```